 Drone Propulsion System

-The drone’s propulsion system is comprised of the motor, ESC and propellers.
-These components are essential to flight safety for both novice pilots as well as experienced ones!
+The drone’s propulsion system comprises the motor, ESC and propellers.
+These components are essential to flight safety for both novice and experienced pilots!
 The following components need to be included to have a full drone propulsion system;

 - Motor Stator